SecretNest/ImageStore/doc/cmdlet/SimilarFile/ResolveSimilarFiles.md

 # UI
 A window for user dealing selection.

+## Group Mode
+Puts similar files into groups.
+All files linked with similar records will be put into the same group.

-## Groups (Left Panel)
+### Groups (Left Panel)
 Each group generated will be displayed here.
 One icon for each group.
 The label will display the number of files in this group.

-All disconnected relations will be grouped into a dedicated group displayed at bottom.
+All disconnected relations will be grouped into a dedicated group displayed at bottom when IncludesDisconnected is specified.
 Any group contains no effective records will be shown below the effective groups.
 By default, all hidden relations are not visible on screen.

-## Relations (Upper Panel)
+### Relations (Upper Panel)
 You can choose the way to deal the relations within the group selected in the left panel.
   * By Files: All files in this group will be displayed in File 1 list.
 After you click any file from the list, all related files and the difference degree (Rate) will be displayed in File 2 list.
   * By Relations: Display all relations directly.

 User need to check all files which are intended to return.

-### Operations
+#### Operations
   * Button - Check None: Checks none file from this relation.
 Only the first selected record will be processed.
   * Button - Check Both: Checks both files from this relation.
 Only the first selected record will be processed.
   * Button - Check the 1st: Checks the 1st file from this relation.
 Only the first selected record will be processed.
 In "By Files" mode, the checking state of the 2nd one will not be changed; In "By Relations" mode, the 2nd one will be unchecked.